trevormast/blog/_posts/2016-04-05-sidekiq-status.md

 }
 {% endhighlight %}

-Then we'll ensure our JSON route will return the information we need:
+Then we'll ensure our JSON route returns the information we need:

 {% highlight ruby%}
   ...